EntangledBits/CUETools.Codecs/README.md

 This is for encoding into FLAC.

-Source will be available when i get a chance to upload it.

 This has not been tested much yet, I just converted it to .net standard and left much of the original code intact